april19ai/psymol/README.md

 # Psy mol

-This repositry contains a CSV file listing molecules found on the PsychonautWiki, with corresponding SMILES descriptions.
+This repository contains a CSV file listing molecules found on the PsychonautWiki, with corresponding SMILES descriptions.

 ## NO WARRANTY